 Larger louvers will have more square feet of free area than a smaller louver, but the percentage of total louver area will be the same across both sizes.
 A louver with more free area will have less pressure drop than a louver with less free area, since there is more space for air flow.

 When choosing a louver for air performance, look for a model that provides the most free area for the size you need.
 These louvers will provide the most airflow through the louver with minimal pressure drop, allowing for the most efficient airflow through your HVAC system.

 By choosing air performance, you end up minimizing the amount of power needed to drive air through intake and exhaust louvers.
 This saves power and money over time!

 Requirements Come First!

-Your louvers will likely have more requirements than air performance.
-In areas with frequent severe weather, you may need a louver that can blocks wind driven rainfall.
-If your project is in a high velocity hurricane zones, your louver will need to resist hurricane-force winds, heavy rainfall, and impacts from wind-borne debris.
+Your louvers will have more requirements than air performance.
+In areas with frequent severe weather, you may need a louver that can block wind driven rainfall.
+If your project is in a high velocity hurricane zone, your louver will need to resist hurricane-force winds, heavy rainfall, and impacts from wind-borne debris.
 In these cases, you may need to sacrifice air performance to meet these requirements.
 Your project’s requirements should always come first.

 MCDLG & Continuing Education

 MCDLG offers free self-paced courses online through AEC Daily.